Por Esto!

 Por Esto!
-(English: "That's Why!") is a daily Mexican newspaper headquartered in Mérida, Yucatán.
+(English: "This is Why!") is a daily Mexican newspaper headquartered in Mérida, Yucatán.
 It has offices in Cancún, Quintana Roo, and several bureaus.
 It largely covers the Mexican states of Yucatán, Campeche, and Quintana Roo, giving it significant circulation.

-In 1997, a series of investigative articles implicated Roberto Hernandez Ramirez, then the general-director of Mexican bank Banamex, as a narcotrafficker.
-Both Por Esto and Narco News were unsuccessfully sued for libel.
+In 1997, a series of investigative articles implicated Roberto Hernández Ramírez, then the general-director of Mexican bank Banamex, as a narcotrafficker.
+Both Por Esto! and Narco News were unsuccessfully sued for libel.